-At NAKODA Energy Services, Aboriginal engagement is a practice grounded in trust, respect, and shared purpose.
+At NAKODA Energy Services, Indigenous engagement is a practice grounded in trust, respect, and shared purpose.

 Our name, Nakoda, means ally—and that’s exactly how we show up.